Mon - Fri: 9:00AM - 5:00PM EST

 Student injury or death often brings negative attention to a school.
 In fact, the first thing often reported publicly is an injured party’s claim that an incident stemmed from the negligence or misconduct of a staff member responsible for a child’s safety — a teacher, coach, or bus driver, for...

 For schools, daycare centers, after-school programs, and camps, children with disabilities often present significant supervisory challenges.
-If these children’s needs are not adequately addressed and a child is seriously injured or killed, negligent supervision may be viewed as a proximate cause.
-But what constitutes reasonable supervision of children with behavioral...
+If a special needs child is seriously hurt or killed at school because of failure to address their needs adequately, negligent supervision may be viewed as a proximate cause.
+But what constitutes reasonable supervision...

 Unquestionably, schools have a responsibility to protect children from harm.
 The same goes for agencies such as day care centers, summer camps, and after-school programs.
 Schools and agencies, however, are not the ultimate protectors; that role falls to employees, who must act on behalf of the school in a way...